 Students are expected to attend school punctually and regularly.
-Should a student be absent for any period, a note, email or phone call from a parent or carer must be received.
+Should a student be absent for any period of time, a note, email or phone call from a parent or carer must be received.
 Notes should be handed to the Roll Group teacher or the Student Window on the first day the student returns to school.
 This note may be brought in prior to a known absence.
-It would be appreciated if parents/carers, who know that their child's absence will be for a significant period, could inform the school either by letter or telephone (6205 7603).
+It would be appreciated if parents/carers who know that their child's absence will be for a significant period, could inform the school either by letter or telephone.

-The school also operates an automated attendance notification system called SMS TruancyCall.
-Parents/carers of students that are marked absent from school on any day, that have not contacted the school before 9:30am, will receive either a phone message or a text message to their mobile phone informing them of the absence.
-The automated system includes options for parents/carers to respond by providing information that explains the absence.
-Where student absence is not authorised (truanting) parents/carers are requested to contact the Rolls phone number (6205 7603) or email to: email@example.com
+The school operates an automated attendance notification system.
+Parents/carers of students that are marked absent from school, and have not contacted the school before 9:30am, will receive either an email or a text message informing them of the student absence.
+All absences need to be explained or else the student is marked as an unauthorised absence.

 Students arriving after the commencement of Roll Group must report to the Student Window or Front Office before going to class, whether or not they have a note to explain their lateness.

-A student wishing to leave school before the end of Time Block 5 on any school day should bring a note, signed by a parent or guardian, which indicates briefly the reason for the request.
-The note should be presented to the Student Window prior to lesson 1, if the student wishes to leave before recess, or at recess if the student wishes to leave after this time.
+A student wishing to leave school early or for part of the day should bring a note, signed by a parent or guardian, which indicates briefly the reason for the request.
+The note should be presented to the Student Window prior before school or handed to the Roll group teacher.
 As far as possible, parents/carers are asked to arrange medical, dental and orthodontic appointments outside school hours.

-Lockers are available for student use, and are allocated early in the school year.
-It is the responsibility of each student to maintain the locker in good order, to provide a padlock for security and to ensure that no food is kept in the locker.
-The hire fee of $30 per year students can pay the hire fee separately at the Finance Office.
+Lockers are available for student use and are allocated early in the school year.
+Students need to provide a padlock with a shaft no less than 6-8 mm and pay the hire fee of $30 per year to the Finance Office.
+The spare key to the padlock is held by the Finance office.
+It is the responsibility of each student to maintain the locker in good order and ensure that no food is kept in the locker.

 Textbooks are issued on a Curriculum Area basis and each area has its own policy.
 Students are expected to replace or pay for damaged or lost textbooks.
-Students are expected to maintain the textbooks in good condition and may choose to protect the books by covering them in plastic or contact.
+Students are expected to maintain the textbooks in good condition.

 Some courses require specific workbooks, eg. LOTE and English.
 These workbooks can be purchased as part of the Stationery Pack or individually.
 Details regarding the type of workbook, costs etc are available from the Executive Teacher in each Key Learning Area.